xplshn/pelf/README.md

 ```

 ### `pelfd` ![pin](assets/pin.svg)
-`pelfd` is a daemon written in Go that automates the installation of `.AppBundle` files.
-It handles the placement of your AppBundles in the appropriate directories, such as `.local/share/applications` and `.local/share/icons`.
+`pelfd` is a daemon written in Go that automates the "installation" of `.AppBundle` files.
+It automatically puts the metadata of your .AppBundles in the appropriate directories, such as `.local/share/applications` and `.local/share/icons`.
+So that the .AppBundles you put in ~/Programs (for example) will appear in your menus.

 **Usage:**
 ```sh